dwyl/learn-elm/tutorials/elm-ui/README.md

 Background.color (rgb255 75 192 169)
 ```

-If I attempt to invoke `rgb255 75, 192, 169` I will see the following error:
+If we attempt to invoke `rgb255 75, 192, 169`
+we will see the following error:

 ![elm-ui-rgb-error](https://user-images.githubusercontent.com/194400/70663222-cfae5100-1c5f-11ea-8fa6-6d4437e3af14.png)